digiltd/oh-rtd-test/Insteon-PLM-Binding.md

     Number  thermostatHeatPoint "heat point [%.1f °F]" { insteonplm="32.f4.22:F00.00.18#heatsetpoint" }

+### Simple light switches

+The following example shows how to configure a simple light switch (2477S) in the .items file:

+    Switch officeLight "office light" {insteonplm="xx.xx.xx:F00.00.02#switch"}

+### Simple dimmers

+Here is how to configure a simple dimmer (2477D) in the .items file:

+    Dimmer kitchenChandelier "kitchen chandelier" {insteonplm="xx.xx.xx:F00.00.01#dimmer"}

+Dimmers can be configured with a maximum level when turning a device on or setting a percentage level.
+If a maximum level is configured, openHAB will never set the level of the dimmer above the level specified.
+The below example sets a maximum level of 70% for dim 1 and 60% for dim 2:

+    Dimmer d1 "dimmer 1" {insteonplm="xx.xx.xx:F00.00.11#dimmer,dimmermax=70"}
+    Dimmer d2 "dimmer 2" {insteonplm="xx.xx.xx:F00.00.15#loaddimmer,dimmermax=60"}

+Setting a maximum level does not affect manual turning on or dimming a switch.

+### Miscellaneous devices:

-The following lines in your insteonplm.items file would configure a light switch, a dimmer, a motion sensor, and a garage door opener with contact sensor, a front door lock, a button of a mini remote, a KeypadLinc 2487, and a 6-button keypad dimmer 2334-232:
+The following lines in your insteonplm.items file would configure a motion sensor, a garage door opener with contact sensor, a front door lock, and a button of a mini remote.

-    Switch officeLight "office light" {insteonplm="24.02.dc:F00.00.02#switch"}
-    Dimmer kitchenChandelier "kitchen chandelier" {insteonplm="20.c4.43:F00.00.01#dimmer"}

     Contact garageMotionSensor "motion sensor [MAP(contact.map):%s]" {insteonplm="27.8c.c3:0x00004A#contact"}
     Number garageMotionSensorBatteryLevel "motion sensor battery level [%.1f]" {insteonplm="27.8c.c3:0x00004A#data,field=battery_level"}